 A Noxious and Invasive Weed Risk Assessment was completed for this project (Appendix IV) and the Risk Factor rating is currently moderate.
-Given the concentrated use around capture sites and the use of non-certified forage, it is likely that project activities would result in new infestations, specifically at the capture sites.
+Given the concentrated use around capture sites and the use of non-certified forage, it is likely that project activities would result in new localized areas of infestations, specifically at the capture sites.
 Aside from along major roads and drainages, such as Meadow Valley Wash and Clover Creek, these HAs are relatively weed free.
-If new weed infestations spread to the area there would be adverse effects to the surrounding native vegetation.
+If new localized weed infestations spread beyond the capture and trap sites there would be adverse effects to the surrounding native vegetation.
 Any increase in cheatgrass or red brome could alter the fire regime in the area.
+To prevent weed infestation, BLM will conduct post-gather inspections and treatment as needed.